dragonfly-science/intro-to-scrapy/README.md

 ## Any issues?

-You are welcome to report any issues with the website, through [GitHub](https://github.com/dragonfly-science/website/issues).
+You are welcome to report any issues with the repo, through [GitHub](https://github.com/dragonfly-science/intro-to-scrapy/issues).
 If you really enjoy fixing other peoples' stuff, pull requests would also be appreciated!